Duzrd Doors (Jim Uses Them)

 He told me they were being replaced with Duzrd Doors (pronounced ‘dew-zerd’).
 He showed me an animation of the doors and informed me that their purpose was to prevent unauthorized access.
 The video showed a door that opened similar to the iris in our eye.
 It was a mechanical marvel and rotated circularly in a clockwise fashion until it was large enough for a person to step through; and when it was closed it moved counterclockwise until it was no bigger than your fist.
 I have seen this type of apparition in many 1950s science fiction movies.

 This one however, had special machinery attached.
 Earlier that day I had watched a YouTube video by someone who builds gaming computers.
 These are very high-end machines that use water instead of air to cool them because they operate at such high temperatures.
 The right angle joints inside the computer we're duplicated perfectly in the Duzrd Doors.
-It's as if nearly every element of the dream had a direct relationship to something I had experienced that day.
+It's as if nearly every component of the dream had a direct relationship to something I had experienced that day.

 Thankfully, they did not have other elements of some of my more graphic nightmares where I am being assaulted by maniacs and every time I fired my gun at the bad guys, the bullets just hit them and bounced off.

-Phyllis woke up before me that morning, and as I stumbled into the kitchen even before I had my first cup of coffee, I related the dream to her and in short order both of us were lying on the floor rolling around in hysterical laughter, our eyes fully teared up from laughing so hard.
+Phyllis woke up before me that morning, and as I stumbled into the kitchen even before I had my first cup of coffee, I related the dream to her and in short order both of us were lying on the floor rolling around in hysterical laughter, our eyes fully teared up from chuckling so hard.
 She thought we should go to the local hardware store and ask which aisle these doors could be found on -- because Jim uses them.

 while I am not above a good-hearted prank in public, I knew I would be unable to keep a straight face throughout this ruse.
 If I am ever able to pull off this stunt and ask a salesman at Home Depot where the Duzrd Doors are stored, I’ll fill you in.
 If you are so inclined to try this out yourself, just remember to tell them: “Jim uses them…”